xteam29/free-sleep/INSTALLATION.md

 ---

-### 16. Validation
+### 15. Validation

 #### Verify the site is still up
 1. Unplug the power from your device and plug it back in
 2. Wait up to 4 minutes or so, ensure you can still access the site from another device
-3. If the site is still up, you should be good
+3. If the site is still up, you should be good.
+NOTE - The website will not fully load until the Pod is connected to the mattress cover.
+Once it's plugged in to the cover the site should load and work correctly.

 #### Verify the controls work
 1. I would recommend setting up steps 16 and 17 below (block WAN traffic & setup SSH access for debugging & upgrading free-sleep)